Generalized tonic–clonic seizure: Phases

-Rarely, the respiration is inhibited during the postictal phase, leading to sudden unexpected death in epilepsy (SUDEP).
-Generalized tonic–clonic seizures represent the most important risk factor for SUDEP, especially in patients with nocturnal seizures, who are living alone or do not share a bedroom.

 Diagnosis

-Diagnosis can be made definitively by video recordings of the seizures and electroencephalography (EEG), which records the electrical activity of the brain.
+Diagnosis can be made definitively by electroencephalography (EEG), which records the electrical activity of the brain.
 This is typically done after a seizure episode in a clinical setting with an attempt to "capture" a seizure while it happens.
-According to the "Harrison's Manual of Medicine," the EEG during the tonic phase will show a "progressive increase in low-voltage fast wave activity, followed by generalized high-amplitude, poly spike discharges."
+According to "Harrison's Manual of Medicine," the EEG during the tonic phase will show a "progressive increase in low-voltage fast wave activity, followed by generalized high-amplitude, poly spike discharges."
 The clonic phase EEG will show "high amplitude activity that is typically interrupted by slow waves to create a spike-and-slow-wave pattern."
 Additionally, the postictal phase will show suppression of all brain activity, then slowing that gradually recovers as the patient awakens.